IMG_1421

 Favorite book: The Nightingale by Kristin Hannah

-Woman (dead or alive) to have dinner with: Kamala Harris
+Woman (dead or alive) to have dinner with: Ruth Bader Ginsberg

 Favorite feminist anthem: Cinderella Snapped by Jax